-Seidr (Seiðr: pronounced “sigh-ther” or “say-ther”, emphasis on first syllable.
-I don’t use the proper spelling intentionally to optimize search engine functionality) is a spiritual-shamanic tradition that was practiced in pre-Christian Northern Europe, primarily in the Germanic and Norse regions.
-The practitioners of Seidr were called Völvas, meaning “staff-carriers”, or alternatively Seiðmann (Seiðr -man), Seiðkona (Seiðr -woman), or Seiðberendr (transgender).
-Völvas would travel between villages and serve as healers and oracles.
-Some would serve in an oracular capacity by sitting on a High Seat, a ceremonial seat from which the Völva would enter a trance state and speak to the community.
-Seidr practitioners lived outside the normal cultural roles of the time.
-Female practitioners would travel, be independent of family and the standard duties of women, and would often not have children of their own.
-Male practitioners were unique in that they were accessing the life force energy of the root feminine nature.
+Seiðr (Seiðr: pronounced “SAY-ther”) is a spiritual-shamanic tradition that was practiced in pre-Christian Northern Europe, primarily in the Germanic and Norse regions.
+The practitioners of seiðr were called völur (plural of völva), meaning “staff-carriers”, or alternatively seiðmann (seiðr -man) or seiðkona (seiðr -woman).
+Völur would travel between villages and serve as healers and oracles.
+Some would serve in an oracular capacity by sitting on a high seat; a ceremonial platform from which the völva would enter a trance state and speak to the community.
+Seiðr practitioners lived outside standard cultural roles.
+Female practitioners would travel and be independent of family and the standard duties of women.
+Male practitioners were also not living in line with standard male norms as seiðr was considered a “feminine” practice.
 Practitioners would not be affiliated with any particular clan or village, but would instead serve the populace as a whole.

-Seidr practice today is distinguished by the use of staff as medicine ally, the use of song for journeys into the spirit realities, the ceremonial High Seat, a close association with the Tree of Life and the Well of Wyrd, and a relationship to the most compassionate aspects of the tutelary deities Freya, Óðinn, Hella, and the Norns.
+Seiðr practice today is distinguished by: the use of staffs, the use of song to induce altered states of consciousness, the ceremonial High Seat, and relationship to the most compassionate aspects of the tutelary deities Freya, Óðinn, Hella, and the Norns.

-Seidr is a mediumistic practice, meaning the practitioner’s consciousness becomes a medium for the transmission of other forms of consciousness which includes impersonal energetic fields (like the field of compassion) or the fields of other conscious beings such as deity figures.
-In the Seattle Seidr community we practice what is called conscious mediumship, which means the practitioner does not lose consciousness or relinquish personal sovereignty, but instead shares the conscious state with the spirit or quality of energy being channeled.
-Völvas then become what I call “oracular complexes” which include the consciousness of the practitioner, the channeled spirit, and associated energy transmission fields.
+Seiðr is a mediumistic practice, meaning the practitioner’s consciousness becomes a medium for the transmission of other forms of consciousness which includes impersonal energetic fields (like the field of compassion) or the fields of other conscious beings such as deity figures.
+In the Hjarta community we practice what is called conscious mediumship, which means the practitioner does not lose consciousness or relinquish personal sovereignty, but instead shares the conscious state with the spirit or quality of energy being channeled.
+Practitioners then become what I call “oracular complexes” which include the consciousness of the practitioner, the channeled spirit, and associated energy transmission fields.

-Seattle Seidr, an organization and community I co-founded with Mykol Radziszewski, emphasizes the importance of accountability on the part of the practitioners as well as the seekers of oracular insight.
+Hjarta emphasizes the importance of accountability on the part of the practitioners as well as the seekers of oracular insight.
 In neither role should personal sovereignty and power be given away to a channeled spirit.
 High Seat transmissions are for guidance, healing, and direction, and ultimately inform and invoke the seeker’s own wisdom and knowing.
-The training for a Seidr practitioner includes extensive personal work so that the practitioner is strong and clear within his or her own energy, is living his or her personal destiny, and is not abdicating self-sovereignty to a spiritual power.
+The training for a seiðr practitioner includes extensive personal work so that the practitioner is strong and clear within their own energy, is living their personal destiny, and is not abdicating self-sovereignty to a spiritual power.

-Very few of the specifics of Seidr practice was retained in documents that survived the Christianization of Europe, but the spirit of Seidr is potent and accessible to present-day practitioners with training in other forms of shamanic and spiritual practices.
-There are several groups dedicated to the revitalization of Seiðr-based practices: Yggdrasil in Europe, Hrafnar in the Bay Area, and Seattle Seidr in Seattle.
+Very few of the specifics of seiðr practice was retained in documents that survived the Christianization of Europe, but the spirit of seiðr is potent and accessible to present-day practitioners with training in other forms of shamanic and spiritual practices.
+There are several groups dedicated to the revitalization of seiðr-based practices: Yggdrasil in Europe, Hrafnar in the Bay Area, Seattle Seiðr in Seattle, and Hjarta in Southern Oregon.